Sara Martins: Later appearances

 In 2018, she had the role of police inspector in the television movie Un Mensonge Oublié, English title Children of the Lie.
-She also appeared in Kiss & Tell (Voyez Comme On Danse) and the British tv movie, I Love My Mum.
+She also appeared in Kiss & Tell (Voyez Comme On Danse) and the British TG movie, I Love My Mum.

 In 2020, she played the police detective in the French television series of 8 episodes, Grand Hôtel.
-She appeared as Victoire in Reunions, a French television series set on La Réunion, for 6 episodes.
+She appeared as Victoire in Réunions, a French television series set on La Réunion, for 6 episodes.
 She played Diane Dombre in the French television series Alexandra Ehle, about a persistent coroner in Bordeaux.

-She is slated to appear in Citadel, expected to air on Prime Video in 2023.
+She played a role in Citadel, on Prime Video in 2023.